rickkas7/CircularBufferSpiFlashRK/README.md

 The main advantage of this library is that it does not require a file system, like LittleFS or SPIFFS.
 It takes advantage of the natural circularity of the buffer to wear level across all sectors.

 It can store text or binary data, up to the sector size of 4096 bytes minus overhead of 10 bytes.
-Multiple records can be packed into a sector, but records won't span sector boundaries, so certain sizes
+Multiple records will be packed into a sector, but records won't span sector boundaries, so certain sizes, such as exactly 2048 byte records, will be inefficient because they do not efficiently pack into sectors.